EMBL-Design-Language/website-grid-alpha/README.md

 # website-grid-alpha
 For CD-Sprint-4, a conceptual take on an EMBL corporate webpage with a strong grid.

+This uses a 12-column grid of up to 72 rem in width.
+12 columns are used as this is a very strong web convention, 9 columns is technically easy but would impose a large technical burden on ongoing work and translating existing sites.

 ## View it

 Commits and tags are published to Surge.sh through Travis CI; the pattern: